-The Australian Government has committed to measures to make child care more affordable, protect Child Care Subsidy (CCS) against fraud and non-compliance, and to improve conditions for the early childhood education and care (ECEC) sector.
+The Australian Government is taking measures to make child care more affordable, protect Child Care Subsidy (CCS) against fraud and non-compliance, and to improve conditions for the early childhood education and care (ECEC) sector.

 On this page: